indigo-dc/wattson/gitbook/README.md

-# TTSc, the token translation service client
+# Wattson, the token translation service client
 ## Purpose

-ttsc is a command line application to manage credentials at the Token Translation Service (TTS) in an easy way.
+wattson is a command line application to manage credentials at the Token Translation Service (WATTS) in an easy way.